 Geoffrey was born on 24th August 1113, the eldest son of Fulk V of Anjou (circa 1090- 1143) and Eremburga de La Flèche ((died 1126), Countess of Maine and the Lady of Château-du-Loir she was the daughter of Elias I of Maine.
 He was named after his great-grandfather Geoffrey II, Count of Gâtinais.

 Their marriage took place on 22nd May 1128, at Le Mans in France.
-The first reference to Norman heraldry was in 1128, when Henry I knighted his son-in-law Geoffrey and granted him a badge of gold lions (or leopards ) on a blue background.
+In 1128 Henry I knighted his son-in-law Geoffrey and granted him a badge of gold lions (or leopards ) on a blue background.

 The chronicler John of Marmoutier describes Geoffrey as handsome, red haired, jovial, and a great warrior; however, Ralph of Diceto stated his charms were shallow and concealed a cold and selfish character.
-The year after the marriage of Geoffrey and Matilda, Fulk of Anjou left to marry Melisende, heiress of Baldwin II of Jerusalem, leaving Geoffrey to succeed as count of Anjou.When
+The year after the marriage of Geoffrey and Matilda, Fulk of Anjou left to marry Melisende, heiress of Baldwin II of Jerusalem, leaving Geoffrey to succeed as the count of Anjou.Planta Genista

-In 1139 Matilda invaded England to claim her inheritence, she was besieged at Arundel Castle by King Stephen.
-Stephen himself was captured at Lincoln in February, 1141, and imprisoned at Bristol.
+In 1139 Matilda invaded England to claim her inheritance, she was besieged at Arundel Castle by King Stephen.
+Stephen himself was captured at Lincoln in February 1141, and imprisoned at Bristol.
 A legatine council of the English church held at Winchester in April 1141 declared Stephen deposed and proclaimed Matilda "Lady of the English".
 Stephen, however, was subsequently released from prison and had himself recrowned.